xwal/awesome-stars/topics.md

 ## serverless

 - [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
-- [serverless/serverless](https://github.com/serverless/serverless) - ⚡ Serverless Framework – Use AWS Lambda and other managed cloud services to build apps that auto-scale, cost nothing when idle, and boast radically low maintenance.
+- [serverless/serverless](https://github.com/serverless/serverless) - ⚡ Serverless Framework – Effortlessly build apps that auto-scale, incur zero costs when idle, and require minimal maintenance using AWS Lambda and other managed cloud services.
 - [node-formidable/formidable](https://github.com/node-formidable/formidable) - The most used, flexible, fast and streaming parser for multipart form data.
 Supports uploading to serverless environments, AWS S3, Azure, GCP or the filesystem.
 Used in production.

 ## shell